Enalean/tuleap-documentation-en/languages/en/developer-guide/tests.rst

 To run tests you can either use:

-- the web interface available at http://localhost/plugins/tests/ (given localhost is your development server)
+- the web interface available at ``https://tuleap-web.tuleap-aio-dev.docker/plugins/tests/``
 - the CLI interface: make tests (at the root of the sources).
 You can run a file or a directory: php tests/bin/simpletest plugins/docman

 Run tests with docker